codingEzio/codingEzio.github.io/docs/hands-on/core-network.md

     > After all, it's just a way for you to identify the user with handful of stuff in the data

-- lastly, in case you wanna know the types of them
-- by storage type
+- categorize by storage type
     - server-side session (client's cookie got a session ID matching with server)
     - client-side session (you can do it via cookie/LocalStorage, but that defeats the entire purpose of sessions)
-- by implementation
+- categorize by implementation
     - via cookie: a session ID in the cookie matching with the server-side session
     - via URL: `https://example.com/login?sessionId=ABC123` (~= *via cookie*)
     - via database: almost the same thing as *via cookie*, but being persisted